-It’s the night before your HSC Chemistry exam – what do you do?!
+It’s the night before your HSC Chemistry exam and you’ve done no HSC Chemistry study – what do you do?!

 The first step is not to panic – you still have all night to work on your short-term memory retention.